bootdotdev/blog/content/golang/golang-for-loop.md

 ## #6 Break from a loop

-Breaking early from a loop can be useful, especially in a forever loop.
+Breaking early from a loop can be useful, especially in an infinite loop.
 The `break` keyword will exit the loop immediately.

 ```go
 sum := 0